CommitteeOfZero/committeeofzero.github.io/projects/2018-07-02-cc-walkthrough.markdown

 # Character Routes

-*(Note: route names are omitted to avoid spoilers.)*

-Recommended route order is *A → 2 → III → Fourth*.

-However, *A → III → 2 → Fourth* is also acceptable.
+*(Note: route names are omitted to avoid spoilers.)*<br>Recommended route order is *A → 2 → III → Fourth*.<br>However, *A → III → 2 → Fourth* is also acceptable.

-As a general rule, in order to get a certain characer’s route, you must <u>select positive on all delusions involving that character. </u>

-The following instructions, for the most part, do not specify *exactly* which delusions are necessary to obtain any given route, but following them will still allow one to obtain said route.
+As a general rule, in order to get a certain character's route, you must <u>select positive on all delusions involving that character.</u><br>The following instructions, for the most part, do not specify *exactly* which delusions are necessary to obtain any given route, but following them will still allow one to obtain said route.

 ### Non-specific Route A